 Competitive Entry Selection Process

-NOTE: Please see program web page for up-to-date program information, admissions requirements,, selection process, curriculum changes, and application process at https://nah.southtexascollege.edu/ota/.
+NOTE: Please refer to the Occupational Therapy Assistant program webpage for up-to-date program information regarding admissions requirements, the selection process, curriculum changes, and the application requirements at https://www.southtexascollege.edu/ota/.

 Graduation Requirements

-To earn an Associate of Applied Science Degree from the Occupational Therapy Assistant Program, a student must meet college graduation requirements and complete all coursework as prescribed in the degree plan with a minimum grade of "C."
+To earn an Associate of Applied Science Degree from the Occupational Therapy Assistant Program, students must satisfy all institutional graduation requirements established by South Texas College and complete all courses in the OTA degree plan with a minimum grade of “C.”

 Advisory Committee Members